AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 </div>

-Even the Empire will not give you freedom.
+Even the Empire will not give you freedom.<br>
 Freedom begins only when you lose all hope.

 Stop trying to control everything.
-Let go.
+Let go.<br>
 Then you will begin to hear the distant **drums of liberation**.